mattdabit/landmarks/README.md

 <img src="images/svc_top_features.png"/>

-The 2D embedding features were the most important for the SVC model, followed by the the 2D embedding and color channels.
+The 2D embedding features were the most important for the SVC model, followed by the 2D embedding and color channels.

 ## XGBoost

 I was pleasantly surprised with how fast the XGBoost library trained the model.
-I did train the deep learning models before the XGBoost model so I was painfully aware of how long it could take to train these models.
+I did train the deep learning models before the XGBoost model, so I was painfully aware of how long it could take to train these models.
 Notably, I used the same training set as the Traditional Models above (500 unique landmarks).
 It took under two minutes and the model delivered fantastic results.
 I used the following hyperparameters: